liamca/AzureSearchMobile/README.md

 * **PDF Text Extraction** where the text from PDF's related to these historic sites are indexed and searchacble from the application
 * **Spelling Mistake, Stemming & Phonetic Search** to allow users to find content even if they mistype or otherwise make small errors in the search

+## Technologies Used

+There are three main technologies used to build out this application which include:
+* **Apache Cordova** which is the technology used to create the cross platform JavaScript application
+* **Azure Search** which is the full text search service that contains the details on the Historic Sites and is where the application executes its search
+* **Azure Blob Storage** contains the images used within the application